 The collaborative is now in its second phase of work which includes facilitation of a community of practice specific to the collaborative to support adaptation and implementation of current knowledge products, as well as exploration of new knowledge on a theme identified with phase 2 participants.

 Since 2017, the DRM collaborative has partnered with the Global Financing Facility (GFF) for a jointly offered learning platform on DRM.
 With more than 100 participants from 19 JLN and GFF countries the collaborative has facilitated discussions, and shared cross-country knowledge and expertise on pressing questions on DRM for health.
 The collaborative has worked on co-producing five knowledge products:

-- Messaging Guide: Making the Case for Health
+- Making the Case for Health: A Messaging Guide

 - On Prioritizing Health: A Background Analysis

 - Policy Dialogue Toolkit

 - Narrative Summaries on Public Expenditure for Health

 - Central Government Budgetary Spending on Health in Indonesia

 - Ministry of Health & Family Welfare Spending in Bangladesh